 When you log into Nextmv Cloud, you’ll land on the page with an input data selector and an empty map.
 This is the place where many routing problems — great and small — begin.

 Within our Dispatch app, we’re optimizing for a KPI or business objective that minimizes our fleet’s combined travel time.
-This is measured in seconds and represented as the `value` in Nextmv Cloud.
+This is called the value function and is measured in seconds.
 Several factors contribute to total travel time, including vehicle speeds, how long a vehicle spends at each stop, how punctual a vehicle is at each stop, and/or if a stop doesn’t get assigned to a vehicle.
 We’ll be keeping an eye on each of these as we walk through this example.

 For our vehicles, there’s a defined start and end location (they’re the same in this case, so it’s a depot scenario), a shift start and end (amounting to a two-hour window), and average vehicle speed (in meters per second).